GannettDigital/simulato/README.md

         * The unique name of the component which was given upon creation
     * `options`
         * The options for the component
+    * `dataStore`
+        * The utility used to store data during test execution and planning
 * Action properties
     * `<SOME_ACION>`
         * The name of the first level property is the name of the action